mozilla-it/air.mozilla.org/README.md

 There is a staging version of the application at [https://air.allizom.org](https://air.allizom.org)

+## Deploy

+Deployments are performed automatically by FluxCD, choosing the environment depending on which branch the merge happens.

+Deploying to Production happens after a commit is merged to `master' or `prod` AND tagged with `v0.*`.

+Deploying to Staging happens after a new commit is merged to `master` branch.

 ## Maintenance Workflow

 We accept pull requests into this repository